django031/Smart-Wearable-Band/README.md

 ## Pre-requisites

-* Knowledge of healthcare products and thier functining along with the concepts of Embedded systems, Hardware Desigining, Microprocessors/Microcontrollers, Prior Basics of Electronics, Firmware/RTOS development
+* Knowledge of healthcare products and thier functioning along with the concepts of Embedded systems, Hardware Desigining, Microprocessors/Microcontrollers, Prior Basics of Electronics, Firmware/RTOS development

 ## Principles and Technologies Involved